 We do not generally disclose personal information to overseas recipients.

 From time to time we may change our privacy practices.
 Where changes have been made to this policy we will publish those changes on our websites.
-We reserves the right, at our discretion, to change, modify, add or remove portions of this policy at any time.
+We reserve the right, at our discretion, to change, modify, add or remove portions of this policy at any time.

 If you have any questions or would like to lodge complaint about this policy or a breach of the Australian Privacy Principles, or you would like to request copies of the information we hold about you, please either call us, email or write to us.
 Contact information is listed below.

-The Australian Federation of Travel Agents
+The Australian Travel Industry Association

 Phone 02 9287 9900